-Description: Jesus is A-Z is a free Sunday school curriculum which focuses on who
+Description: Jesus Is A-Z is a fun and effective Sunday school curriculum that exalts JESUS!
+The lessons focus on who

 JESUS is by exploring 102 of His titles and adjectives alphabetically.
 (This curriculum is based on the King James Version of the Bible.
 If you